tylerbouknight/GoogS/README.md

 ## Installation

-1. Install a userscript manager such as Tampermonkey or Greasemonkey (will work on mobile devices).
+1. Install a userscript manager such as Tampermonkey or Greasemonkey.
 2. Copy the code from the userscript.
 3. Create a new script in the userscript manager.
 4. Paste the code into the editor and save the script.